Dragon Quest: Virtual reality

+Dragon Quest VR

 Dragon Quest VR (ドラゴンクエストVR) was a virtual reality team-based only arcade-style roleplaying game first released at VR ZONE SHINJUKI in Tokyo's Shinjuku district, then later hosted at VR ZONE OSAKA on September 13, 2018, and finally MAZARIA in Sunshine City, Ikebukuro, Tokyo on July 12, 2019, a series of then Bandai Namco-owned virtual reality theme park arcades.
 Prices for the one-time experience fee was 3,200 yen and a separate facility entrance fee was required.
 The experience took approximately 15 minutes.

 The game's plot is based on Dragon Quest III in which a party of two Warriors, a Priest, and a Mage of either male or female genders are sent on a quest by the king to defeat the evil archfiend Baramos to return peace to the land.
 Players battled Slimes, Drackies, Skeletons, Shadows, Mummies, Golems, and Dragons with a variety of weapons and magic in various stages to make it to and finally defeat Baramos in the final level.

 Dragon Quest VR was discontinued on March 9, 2019, before the closure of VR ZONE SHINJUKI itself on April 1 in the same year, with the experience also ending at VR ZONE OSAKA on October 25, 2020, and MAZARIA on August 31, 2020.
 Yuji Horii has expressed the possibility of future commercial titles being released in VR or with VR support.

+Dragon Quest the DIVE

+Dragon Quest the DIVE (ドラゴンクエスト the DIVE) was a virtual reality event that celebrated the series' 40th anniversary.
+The name was derived from the event, that allowed attendants to "dive" into the world of Dragon Quest through the use of both state-of-the-art VR headsets and moving chairs.
+The attraction was a joint production between Square Enix and Tohokushinsha Film Corporation.

+DIVE was being held at Harajuku in Shibuya, Tokyo from June 17th through September 6th.
+The VR ride utilized the Meta Quest 3 headset to provide a 360 degree viewing experience and guests were being guided by a friendly healslime named Homita, created solely for this event.
+Additionally, there were "tactile immersion events", that allowed guests to interact with various items and creatures physically in VR, that include full-scale replicas of Erdrick's Sword, the Zenithian Sword, and the Supreme Sword of Light as well as the bodies of slimes, the fur of a Sanguini, and the mouth of a Lips to name a few.
+A non-VR version of the ride was also available for children under the age of 10 and those who couldn't use VR headsets.